fredjarlier/mpiBWA/README.md

-You are in the FULLMPI branch of the mpiBWA project
-In this branch we all the io and communications are managed with MPI routine.
+You are in the LAZYCHUNK branch of the mpiBWA project In this branch we don't precompute offset for the chunk of fatsq reads.
-If you are equiped with low latency network and parallele file system prefer this branch over the main branch.
+This is fast but less precise.

 Release notes
 ------------